The Faroese Government eases travel restrictions

 Children younger than 12 are not required to be tested but are offered a free test at the border.

 Testing will take place at Vágar airport or the ferry terminal in Hirtshals.
-Travellers should self-quarantine until they have received the result of the test.
+All travellers (also those vaccinated) should self-quarantine until they have received the result of the test.
 Usually, results are ready the same evening or midday the following day.

 If you are travelling by ferry with Smyril Line from Denmark, tests will be taken at the port in Hirsthals in Denmark.